msquare-2/movie_review_app/README.md

 Welcome to the Movie Review Web Application!
 This application allows users to submit movie reviews, perform sentiment analysis on the reviews, and engage in upvoting and downvoting of reviews.

+## Limitation

+- The application currently relies on placeholder sentiment analysis data from a JSON file, which limits the accuracy of sentiment classification and doesn't reflect real-time sentiment changes.

+## Future Features

+- Given more time, I would implement user authentication to allow users to have individual profiles, track their own reviews, and prevent abuse of the upvote/downvote system.
+- Additionally, I would explore integrating a more advanced sentiment analysis service for accurate and dynamic sentiment analysis.

 ## Table of Contents

 - [Features](#features)